-These bohemian beauties were featured in the Czech Pavillion of Exbo '67 - the Canadian World's Fair held in Montreal,
+These bohemian beauties were featured in and purchased from the Czech Pavillion of Exbo '67 - the Canadian World's Fair held in Montreal,

 Quebec, Canada in 1967.
 Proof that Czechoslovakia was certainly one of the hubs of great mid-century glass.
 Both are signed, the lower vase from the company Exbor.
 Teal - 11.5", Amber 5" x 7" https://soundcloud.com/history-glass/sets/on-hudson-street